GeoTexDensifier: Geometry-Texture-Aware Densification for High-Quality Photorealistic 3D Gaussian Splatting: Experiments

 \subsection{Qualitative and Quantitative Evaluation}

 Fig.~\ref{fig:teaser} already gives an indoor scene ``Church'' for comparison to SOTA works.
 As the comparison results of other cases shown in Fig.~\ref{fig:qual-compare} and Table~\ref{tab:quant-compare}, the original 3DGS~\cite{kerbl20233d} often lacks sufficient splats in fully textured areas due to its simple densification strategy.
 Pixel-GS~\cite{zhang2024pixel} and Mini-Splatting-D~\cite{fang2024mini} address this issue to some extent, by counting the contribution of each Gaussian in two different strategies to find under-densified splats for further splitting.
 However, Pixel-GS still struggles to recover adequate details in the subtle textures such as the carpet in Fig.~\ref{fig:teaser} and the chair in case ``Meeting Room'', and seems to perform even worse in texture detail recovery than original 3DGS in self-captured case ``Office Park'' as shown in Fig.~\ref{fig:qual-compare}.
 This under-densification issue might still occur because Pixel-GS simply regards the covered pixel numbers as the weights for averaging pixel gradients, which turns out to be less adaptable to complex scenes than original strategy.
 On the other hand, Mini-Splatting-D employs a more explicit strategy to enforce splitting for reconstructing more texture details.
 Nevertheless, it suffers from over-splitting issue which further degrades reconstruction quality in areas with weak textures or insufficient training views.
 GeoGaussian introduces a planar regularization term to optimize the scene structure, but heavily relies on the quality of the input point cloud.
 Therefore, it specially uses PlanarSLAM~\cite{li2021rgb} to obtain a more evenly distributed point cloud with high-quality even in weakly textured areas, which might not be suitable for general purpose.
 When using sparse SfM map points as input in our experiment for fair comparison, its performance is deteriorated significantly by failing to provide sufficient splats in texture-rich areas as well.
-In comparison, our GeoTexDensifier fully combines texture-aware densification and geometry-aware splitting strategies to produce a 3DGS model with cleaner, more reasonably distributed splats, which offers superior rendering quality compared to the other works as verified by the quantitative evaluation of metrics SSIM, PSNR and LPIPS given in Table~\ref{tab:quant-compare}.
+Original 3DGS with depth prior is more similar to our geometry-aware splitting strategy, and outperforms the original one without depth prior.
+However, due to the lack of true scale for DAv2~\cite{yang2024depth}, the source code implementation of original 3DGS aligns the DAv2 depth to the sparse SfM points to obtain a scale and offset for each frame as depth prior, whose accuracy might be affected by some unreliable SfM points or possible scale inconsistency across multiple frames to impact the final rendering quality.
+In comparison, our GeoTexDensifier fully combines texture-aware densification and geometry-aware splitting strategies to produce a 3DGS model consisting of cleaner, more reasonably and more accurately distributed splats without rely on truly scaled depth prior, which offers superior rendering quality compared to the other works as verified by the quantitative evaluation of metrics SSIM, PSNR and LPIPS given in Table~\ref{tab:quant-compare}.
 Please refer to the supplementary material for more comparison details in the videos.